-The “knock-notice” or “knock-and-announce” rule derives from the Fourth Amendment’s protection against unreasonable searches and seizures.
-In general, even if officers have a search or arrest warrant that justifies entering a home, they must announce themselves and their purpose before intruding.
+The “knock-notice” or “knock-and-announce” rule originates from the Fourth Amendment’s protection against unreasonable searches and seizures.
+In general, even if officers have a warrant that justifies entering a home, they must announce themselves and their purpose before intruding.
 The Fourth Amendment requires this notice, as do many state laws.

 But courts aren’t sticklers when it comes to what officers must communicate.
 As long as officers take reasonable measures to broadcast their presence, judges are likely to find that they satisfied the notice requirement.
 That’s true even if those inside the home didn’t hear and were otherwise unaware of the officers’ request for admittance.
 (United States v.
 Thompson, 667 F. Supp.
 2d 758 (S.D.
 Ohio 2009).)

 In most instances, officers can’t legally knock on a front door and yell, “Police—open up!” while simultaneously battering their way through it.
 They have to wait.
 How long, you ask?
 As with almost all legal questions, the answer depends.
 In fact, if the circumstances are pressing enough, they might not have to wait at all.